 - Johnson & Johnson’s Janssen vaccine is one shot

-- Get vaccinated, even if you had Covid-19.
+- Get the vaccinate, even if you had Covid-19.

 - If you are pregnant, you can receive a COVID-19 vaccine.
 Vaccines have not been specifically tested in pregnant women yet.
 If you are pregnant, consult your doctor about getting the vaccine.
 But if you get COVID-19, you are at increased risk for severe illness.